5 Day Glacier National Park to Yellowstone Itinerary

 Of course, not everyone can carve nearly a week out of their lives to explore a national park.
 So while more is better, you can absolutely enjoy a shorter visit to Glacier National Park.

-Our two-day itinerary shows off the park’s highlights so you can maximize time and still have a few days to check out Yellowstone!
+This itinerary shows off the park’s highlights so you can maximize time and still have a few days to check out Yellowstone!
+If you have more time to spend in Glacier, check out our Glacier itinerary for 3, 4 and 5 days!

 How much time do I need in Yellowstone National Park?

 Yellowstone is more than twice the size of Glacier, covering over 2 million acres, so the situation is similar where more time is better.
-However, two days is certainly enough to get a taste.
+However, two days in Yellowstone is certainly enough to get a taste.
+If you have more time to spend there, check out our 3 day Yellowstone Itinerary for more ideas.

 When to go to Glacier and Yellowstone National Parks?

-Overall, the best times to visit Glacier and Yellowstone are summer and early fall (June through early October).
+Overall, the best times to visit Glacier and Yellowstone are summer and early fall (June through late September).

 Summer is the peak season, when everything is open and accessible and weather is mostly favorable.
 However, both parks get extremely crowded, and accommodations (including campsites) sell out far in advance.